Discover Nature: Goldenrod Blooms

 This week on Discover Nature, take a moment to enjoy the last golden blooms of summer.

 On roadsides, streambanks, pastures, prairies, and planted flower beds, Missouri’s many goldenrod species are putting on a show.

-23 species of goldenrod (Solidago spp.) are native to Missouri with slender stems, usually about 3-4 feet tall, and golden clusters of flowers spiraling or alternating along upper branchlets.
+23 species of goldenrod (Solidago spp.) are native to Missouri with slender stems, ranging from 2–7 feet tall, and golden clusters of flowers spiraling or alternating along upper branchlets.
 Each yellow flower is actually a tiny composite flowerhead, structurally similar to a daisy or a sunflower.

 Because they typically bloom late in the growing season, goldenrods provide a critical nectar source for many insects — for many, a final food source before freezing weather hits.